Subham07/Rocchio-Algorithm-Implementation-for-Relevance-feedback-in-Information-Retrieval/README.md

 ## Document Format
 Documents are of the form of XML File and we just extract text with the <TEXT> </TEXT> tags

+## Pre-Processing
+Document and Query Tokens have been Extracted in PreProcessing.ipynb file and stored in different csv files